Preparing Your MTA Request for Submission to IAO

 note: see Facilities and Administrative (Indirect Cost) Rates for information

-Add the material requestor (PI, lab manager, etc.) as the aggregator so that they will have full access to the Phoebe record and can answer the Questions tab, Special Review tab, and provide any other important or pertinent information to the Phoebe record.
+If the material requestor is not the PI or Co-PI, add that person (lab manager, etc.) as the aggregator so that they will have full access to the Phoebe record and can answer the Questions tab, Special Review tab, and provide any other important or pertinent information to the Phoebe record.

 Proposal Summary tab

 The Proposal Summary tab provides high-level information about the MTA request from information completed on other tabs.